AnushaDhaundiyal/Data-Analysis-of-Orders/README.md

 # Data-Analysis-of-Orders

 This is an ETL project
-1. Extrated data from kaggle (Orders.csv file)
+1. Extracted data from kaggle (Orders.csv file)
 2. Data cleaning in python
 3. Loaded cleaned data into sql server (MSSM) for analytics purpose